 …never measure vibration again – virtual assessment from our vibration database

 Obtaining reliable and accurate field data requires costly instrumentation, a high level of practical training, considerable organisation (of both tools and operators) and is a very time consuming and boring pass-time.
 Fortunately, it is now largely unnecessary.
-Purchasing or using our HAV Database is by far the simplest, quickest and most cost effective approach to HAV risk assessment and management and can provide a central, easily updated repository for all HAV risk management data.
+Purchasing or using our online HAV Database is by far the simplest, quickest and most cost effective approach to HAV risk assessment and management and can provide a central, easily updated repository for all HAV risk management data.

 Produce automated HAV risk assessments for a set of tools used on a project within minutes, print to pdf and email; decide on the best tools to hire; generate tool vibration statistics to aid maintenance decisions; assess operator exposures for multi-tool use; add new tool data….